Inclusion is a Living Value of Federation University Australia. We champion access and inclusion for all and celebrate our diversity.

 Respondents can appeal the outcome to the Student Appeals Committee by following the Student Appeals Procedure.

-A student may wish to lodge a complaint with the Victorian Ombudsman.
+A student may wish to lodge a complaint with the National Student Ombudsman.
 Complaints about the actions and decisions of the University.
-Complaints may be made to the Victorian Ombudsman at no cost.
+Complaints may be made to the National Student Ombudsman at no cost.

-The Manager, Student Equity and Inclusion is responsible for the implementation and review of this Procedure.
+The Senior Manager, Student Equity and Safer Communities is responsible for the implementation and review of this Procedure.

 The Director, Student Services and Registrar as nominee of the Chief Learner Experience Officer, has overall responsibility for the implementation and review of this Procedure.

-The Manager, Student Equity and Inclusion is required to report to the Director, Student Services and Registrar, and the Chief Learner Experience Officer annually on the number and types of complaints reported.
+The Senior Manager, Student Equity and Safer Communities is required to report to the Director, Student Services and Registrar, and the Chief Learner Experience Officer annually on the number and types of complaints reported.

-Student Equity and Inclusion will keep records of each complaint, including:
+Student Equity and Safer Communities will keep records of each complaint, including:

 - the names of all parties involved;